 The basic recipe comes from Julia’s Album.
 As you might imagine, however, Susan tinkered a bit with the recipe.

-I used the following ingredients: Garlic, sun-dried tomatoes, skinless/boneless chicken breasts, salt, pepper, paprika, half and half, shredded mozzarella, ziti, fresh basil and crushed red pepper flakes.
+I used the following ingredients for the Chicken Mozzarella Pasta with Sun-Dried Tomatoes: Garlic, sun-dried tomatoes, skinless/boneless chicken breasts, salt, pepper, paprika, half and half, shredded mozzarella, ziti, fresh basil and crushed red pepper flakes.
 I know that it sounds like a lot, but the recipe came together pretty quickly.

 As a first step, I sautéed the minced garlic and sun-dried tomatoes in olive oil for about a minute, just until the garlic was fragrant.